Vatsyayan-Siddhant/DataAnalyticsWEKA/README.md

 Conclusion:
-The predicted price for the home with data :
+The predicted price for the house with data :
 HouseSize = 2983
 LotSize = 9365
 Bedrooms = 5